fsharp/fslang-design/RFCs/FS-1092-Erased-Union-Types.md

     let what = shape.What // error
     let what = (shape :> IShape).What // ok
     ```

-* Should exhaustive check in instance check be implemented across normal circumstances? https://github.com/dotnet/fsharp/issues/10615
+* Should exhaustive check in instance clause be implemented in normal circumstances? https://github.com/dotnet/fsharp/issues/10615